Updated: 3 days ago

 In 95% of patients, immunity can win against sinusitis without medication.

 So, adding supportive home remedies to acute sinusitis can prevent the transition to the chronic stage and provide relief.
-Read our article on Is Sinus really dangerous? to understand why it is important to take care of sinusitis in the early stages.
+Read our article Is Sinus really dangerous? to understand why it is important to take care of sinusitis in the early stages.
 Although in late stages, these remedies work but will not be solely sufficient.

 1. Small but many workouts daily

 Exercising continuously once a day in the gym or on a jogging track for a prolonged time is not a good idea in this scenario.
 People tend to strain themselves in the gym or jogging track for more than 30 minutes, and this strain or stress can result in muscle building or burning calories but can negatively impact immunity.
-However, this exercise will also reduce the swelling, but it is better to exercise 3 times a day for 10 minutes instead of 30 minutes in a row, i.e., washing sinuses three times a day is better than washing them once a day continuously for a long time.
+However, this exercise will also reduce swelling.
+Still, it is better to exercise 3 times a day for 10 minutes instead of 30 minutes in a row, i.e., washing sinuses three times a day is better than washing them once a day continuously for a long time.

 2. Steam inhalation